FabrizioBrancati/BFKit-Swift/README.md

 Changelog :bookmark_tabs:
 =========================
-To see what has changed in recent version of BFKit, see the **[CHANGELOG](https://github.com/FabrizioBrancati/BFKit-Swift/blob/master/CHANGELOG.md)**
+To see what has changed in recent version of BFKit-Swift, see the **[CHANGELOG](https://github.com/FabrizioBrancati/BFKit-Swift/blob/master/CHANGELOG.md)**

 Todo :ballot_box_with_check:
 ============================